-The Finance Committee met once during 2017.
-It is comprised of the following members: Dr. Milne, and Mr. Wallman (Chair).
+The Finance Committee is comprised of the following members: Dr. Milne and Mr. Wallman (Chair).
+While the Finance Committee regularly engages with, advises and directs management on matters within the scope of its responsibilities, the Finance Committee did not formally meet in 2019.
 The Finance Committee is responsible for providing ongoing, broad-based guidance and input to management regarding opportunities to enhance finance systems and practices and to promote heightened levels of financial performance and efficiency.
 To satisfy these oversight responsibilities, the Committee may obtain advice and assistance from consultants and has access to members of management.